pop-team/pop-java/docs/installation.rst

 --------------------

 In order to use POP-Java we need to install the latest version of POP-C++.
-This section will help us to get trough th installation process and make sure the installation is fine for a POP-Java usage.
+This section will help us to get through th installation process and make sure the installation is fine for a POP-Java usage.

 Requirements
 ~~~~~~~~~~~~

-In order to install POP-C++ we need few additional software.
+In order to install POP-C++ we need to install additional software.
 The following
 packages are required before compiling:

 * a C++ compiler (g++ or equivalent)